 “Then Jesus was led by the Spirit into the wilderness to be tempted by the devil.
 After fasting forty days and forty nights, he was hungry.
 The tempter came to him and said, “If you are the Son of God, tell these stones to become bread.
 Jesus answered, “It is written: ‘Man shall not live on bread alone, but on every word that comes from the mouth of God.”
 Matthew 4:1-4

 I believe the Words Jesus gave us in the Lord’s prayer come from the ‘mouth of God’ and as such must NOT be altered.
-Taking away the words “Lead us” removes a critical phrase where we are asking God to help us to choose a path of righteousness that will not cause us to fall into temptation.
+Taking away the words “Lead us” removes a critical phrase where we are asking God to GUIDE US and to help us to choose a path of righteousness that will not cause us to fall into temptation.

 God led Jesus into the wilderness to be tempted to show us the holiness of Jesus.
 It also shows us the tactics the Devil uses to seduce us.
 He will prey on our hunger and desire for various forms of gratification including money and power.